Information about specific planning requirements if you are wanting to build an additional small residential unit on your residential zoned property.

 The parking areas of both units must be accessed from the same access.
 The minor residential unit must provide one parking space and the existing residential unit one or two, depending on the size of the unit.

-If the site is within a Character Area overlay, additional rules apply and a resource consent will be required if the minor residential unit is:
+If the site is within a Character Area overlay a minor residential unit will generally require resource consent due to the minimum net site requirements for residential units in Character Areas.
+In addition, consent will be required if the minor residential unit is:

-Minor residential units must meet the built form standards for residential units other than those relating to site density and outdoor living areas or resource consent obtained for any non-compliance.
+Minor residential units must meet the built form standards for residential units other than those relating to site density (for sites outside of Character Areas) and outdoor living areas or resource consent obtained for any non-compliance.
 Minor residential units must also be a maximum height of 5.5m and single storey only in the majority of zones.

 There are no limits to occupation of the minor residential unit i.e. it is not restricted to dependent relatives or older persons and no encumbrance is required to be registered on the title.